Signed Call Flutter SDK

 Microphone (All Platforms)

 This is a required permission.
 The Signed Call Flutter SDK requires microphone permission to exchange voices during the call.
 At the receiver's end, the Signed Call Flutter SDK asks for microphone permission and handles it accordingly when the receiver answers the call.
-If the receiver denies microphone permission twice, the Signed Call Flutter SDK declines the call.
-We recommend you add the required handling to request the microphone permission before initiating a call.
+If the receiver denies microphone permission and the permission is blocked, the Signed Call Flutter SDK declines all the upcoming calls.
+Furthermore, we recommend you add the required handling to request the microphone permission before initiating a call.

 Read Phone State (Android Platform)